-Office of Disability Employment Policy

-Online resources list for a variety of disability topics including benefits, civil rights, community life, education, employment, emergency preparedness, health, housing, technology, and transportation. https://www.dol.gov/odep/topics/disability.htm
+Office of Disability Employment Policy: Online resources list for a variety of disability topics including benefits, civil rights, community life, education, employment, emergency preparedness, health, housing, technology, and transportation.
+Visit the Disability Employment Policy webpage on the U.S. Department of Labor website: DOL.gov.

-Outdoors for All Foundation

-Based out of Seattle, the Outdoors for All Foundation transforms lives through outdoor recreation as a national leader in delivering adaptive and therapeutic recreation for children and adults with disabilities.
+Outdoors for All Foundation: Based out of Seattle, the Outdoors for All Foundation transforms lives through outdoor recreation as a national leader in delivering adaptive and therapeutic recreation for children and adults with disabilities.
 The organization enriches the lives of individuals with disabilities and helps them to get out and enjoy the great outdoors.
-Outdoors for All's programs includes snowboarding, snowshoeing, cross country and downhill skiing, cycling, hiking, yoga, kayaking, day camps, rock-climbing, camping, and custom events. https://outdoorsforall.org/ http://www.pva.org
+Outdoors for All's programs includes snowboarding, snowshoeing, cross country and downhill skiing, cycling, hiking, yoga, kayaking, day camps, rock-climbing, camping, and custom events.
+Visit the Outdoors for All Foundation website: OutdoorsForAll.org.

-Paralyzed Veterans of America (PVA)

-PVA is a national advocacy organization representing veterans.
+Paralyzed Veterans of America (PVA): PVA is a national advocacy organization representing veterans.
 PVA's Sports and Recreation Program promotes a range of activities for people with disabilities, with special emphasis on activities that enhance lifetime health and fitness.
 PVA's website provides information on useful sports publications and a list of contacts.
+Visit the PVA website: PVA.org.

-Snohomish County Division of Developmental Disabilities

-This division of the County's Department of Human Services fosters inclusive communities that support people with developmental disabilities to fully participate in and contribute to all aspects of community life.
+Snohomish County Division of Developmental Disabilities: This division of the County's Department of Human Services fosters inclusive communities that support people with developmental disabilities to fully participate in and contribute to all aspects of community life.
 Its programs provide support to families, individuals, and communities, including direct services, referrals, and a variety of programs.
+Visit the Developmental Disabilities webpage on the Snohomish County website: SnohomishCountyWA.gov.